 - can’t afford the relatively large cost of installing an entire system on their property

 - do not want to undertake the responsibilities of ownership

 - are attracted to the idea of leasing panels but donating the billing credit to an organization such as a church or school in the BMU service area

 - are attracted to being part of a community effort that will increase our energy resiliency and decrease the flow of Berea dollars out of the community

 - are attracted to helping Berea demonstrate the viability of one model for how local communities in Kentucky and elsewhere to respond to the need for leadership in the face of pressing global, national and statewide energy problems.

 How can I sign up?

-BMU began accepting reservations for the new panels on October 29, 2012.
+BMU is currently accepting reservations for the 132 panels.
 Given the uncertainty about when the new panels will be installed and go live, there are two options at this point for reserving them.

 Option 2: Simply send your name, address, phone number, email and the number of panels you plan to lease to Joyce Hendricks at email@example.com or to Joyce Hendricks’ attention at the address above.
 You can then complete the leasing transaction closer to the time of installation.

 In either case, full payment and a signed License Agreement are required to complete the leasing transaction.